JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  6
 ```

-Since we have two column vectors, the matrix multiplication will not work
+Since we have two column vectors, the matrix multiplication will not work.

 ```jldoctest broadcasting
 julia> a * b